webdiscus/pug-plugin/README.md

 > - the extract `js` module is always enabled
 > - the `test` property not exist because all required scripts are automatically detected

-The option to extract JS from script sources specified in Pug using `require()`, e.g.:
+The option to extract JS from a script source file loaded in the Pug tag `script` using `require()`:
 ```pug
 script(src=require('./main.js'))
 ```